nazaninzareirad/quantun_neural_network/README.md

 - **Classical Discriminator**: A fully connected neural network that serves as the discriminator in the GAN framework.
 - **Quantum Generator**: A quantum-based generator that utilizes parameterized quantum circuits to generate synthetic data.
 - **Training Framework**: The implementation of the training process, including the loss functions, optimizers, and training loop.
+- For a more in depth description of the model's architecture refer to the report file.

 ## Installation